ST10461894/MAST-POE/README.md

 <Text style={styles.infoText}>Average Price: R{averagePrice.toFixed(2)}</Text>

 5. Styles:
-•	I added a new style for the average price per section (averagePrice), and this is where you can change the color of the text.
+•	I added a new style for the average price per section (averagePrice), and this is wherethe text color in changed.

 averagePrice: {
   fontSize: 16,